microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_video_indexer/aks/_index.md

 ### Step 2 - Run the deployment script

 - One of the prerequisites to installing a Video Indexer Arc extension are speech and translator resources.
 The installation script already contains the neccessary code to create the resources and retreive the cognitive service credentials.

-- inspect the file under the function **create_cognitive_resources**.
+- Inspect the file under the function **create_cognitive_resources**.

 - Once the resources are created, their credentials  are automatically injected into the _k8s-extension create_ command.

-- type  _`./vi_deployment.sh`_ into your shell ( including the leading .) and hit enter to run the script.
+- Type  _`./vi_deployment.sh`_ into your shell ( including the leading .) and hit enter to run the script.

    The script will: